linda-seiter/CMSC115_2258/unit1_project/README.md

 1. Edit the JavaDoc comment to update the author tag with your first and last name.
 2. Edit the second print statement to fix the errors.
-The math expression should be corrected and its value printed.
+You need to remove the double quotes so the value of the expression is printed, and fix the error in the arithmetic expression so the correct value is produced.
 3. Run `BillSplitter` to confirm your program produces the correct output.
 4. Run the Junit `BillSplitterTest` class to confirm the test passes.